yt6983138/KeyOverlay/README.md

 keySize - Changes the size of the key (excluding border).

-barSpeed - Adjusts the speed at which the bars are travelling upwards.
+barSpeed - Adjusts the speed at which the bars travel upwards.

 backgroundColor - Changes the color of the background.